-A Production Debugger lets you remove this impediment at the source.
-Ozcode Production Debugger lets you protect PII by defining the data types that should be hidden and redacting it before they get to the developer.
+A Live Debugger lets you remove this impediment at the source.
+Ozcode Live Debugger lets you protect PII by defining the data types that should be hidden and redacting it before they get to the developer.
 You can specify anything from identifier names to regex patterns, and even complete classes and namespaces.
 This ability strikes the optimal balance between the need to provide your developers with as much information as possible and the requirement to hide PII from them.
 While debugging without seeing redacted data is not ideal, this is as good as it gets when you must comply with privacy regulations.

 The bottom line

 In the end, it boils down to paving the smoothest and quickest path to resolving production issues.
 The less time your developers spend fixing bugs in Production, the more time they have to serve your business and your customers by crafting more awesome code.
 Your whole development organization will be happier – from the developers building great capabilities, to QA testing them through to your DevOps teams who are deploying the code to production.
 Your customers will be happier because they will receive all this great new functionality more quickly and skip glitches that do get through to production (because you manage to fix them before they notice).
 Your business stakeholders will also be happier because, ultimately, these are the things that affect your bottom line.